xieyz10/Interview/README.md

-In the project directory, run "npm start"
+In the project directory

+1:run "npm install"
+2:run "npm start"